owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 such specifications, see [the Quickstrom documentation](https://docs.quickstrom.io).

+To avoid possible confusion, I want to start by pointing out that a state machine specification in this context is not the same as a model in TLA+ (or similar modeling languages.)
+We're not building a model to prove or check properties against.
+Rather, we're defining properties in terms of state machine transitions, and the end goal is to test actual system behavior (e.g. web applications, desktop applications, APIs) by checking that recorded traces match our specification.

 ## Linear Temporal Logic

 In this post, we'll be using an LTL language.
 It's a sketch of a